avinetworks/ansible/collections/ansible_collections/vmware/nsx_alb/README.md

 This collection has been tested against following Ansible versions: **>=2.9.10**.

-Plugins and modules within a collection may be tested with only specific Ansible versions.
-A collection may contain metadata that identifies these versions.
 <!--end requires_ansible-->

 ## Installation and Usage

 ### Installing the Collection from Ansible Galaxy

-Before using the VMware community collection, you need to install the collection with the `ansible-galaxy` CLI:
+We can install the collection with the `ansible-galaxy` CLI:

     ansible-galaxy collection install vmware.nsx_alb